Ch-W3st/backstein/README.md

 *The integration of the students schedule is not yet implemented.*

-## Build,Deployment and system structure
+## Build, deployment and system structure

 View files in docs/